maassen1/qdrant-hybrid-search-demo/README.md

 # qdrant-hybrid-search-demo

-This repo is a Barebones demo of Qdrant hybrid search running on Qdrant Hybrid Cloud.
+This repo is a barebones demo of an application using Qdrant hybrid search running on Qdrant Hybrid Cloud for effieciently obtaining information from PDFs.
 The demo loads data from this repo's `data` directory into Qdrant and prompts the user for a question continuously until `exit` is input.

 ### Assumptions
 1. Qdrant v1.12.4